 Golden lion tamarins are an endangered species of small monkey from the dry forests of Brazil.
 They are named for their golden to orange colored hair.
 Golden lion tamarins live in small family groups consisting of a breeding pair and their offspring.
 They feed upon saps, gums, invertebrates, fruit, and occasionally the small vertebrates in the wild.

-At the zoo, our family group consists of a father, Rio, a mother, Carmen, and two sons, Jando and Casimiro.
-This family is very curious, and the sons like to interact with toys from the Children’s Discovery Lab that guests place near their habitat.
+At the zoo, our family group consists of twin brothers Jando and Casimiro.
+They are very curious and like to interact with toys from the Children’s Discovery Lab that guests place near their habitat.
 We feed the golden lion tamarins a prepared zoo marmoset diet which includes grapes, bananas, oranges, apples, and mealworms.
 For entertainment, they love puzzle feeders, foraging baskets, and a wide variety of toys and play pieces.